On tau-functions for the KdV hierarchy

 \subsection{From wave functions to $n$-point correlation functions}

-A key ingredient for us (and for an upcoming paper~\cite{DYZ2}) will be a pair $(\psi,\psi^*)$, consisting of a wave function~$\psi$ and the dual wave function~$\psi^*$ associated with~$\psi$.
+A key ingredient in this paper (and also in the forthcoming paper~\cite{DYZ2}) will be a pair $(\psi,\psi^*)$, consisting of a wave function~$\psi$ and the dual wave function~$\psi^*$ associated with~$\psi$.
 We explain this briefly here and in detail in Section~\ref{section3}.